Programs and Exhibitions

-All programs are held in the Brooklyn Collection, on the 2nd floor mezzanine level of the Central Library at Grand Army Plaza.
-A wine and cheese reception precedes the talk at 6:30 P.M.
+Program will be held in the Brooklyn Collection, on the 2nd floor mezzanine level of the Central Library at Grand Army Plaza.
+A wine and cheese reception precedes the talk at 6:30pm.
 Seating is limited to 40 people.
-Tickets will be given out 30 minutes before the event.
+Tickets will be given out beginning at 6:30.

 Brooklyn by Lev Dodin

 The diversity of Brooklyn is the subject of photographer Lev Dodin’s presentation and exhibition.
 Shot in Bensonhurst, Dumbo, Brighton Beach, the Brooklyn Botanical Garden and Borough Park, to name a few, his photographs captures the ever changing face of Brooklyn, its neighborhood traditions, architecture and culture.

 Reflections by Jamel Shabazz

 A prolific photographer of street culture in New York City, Jamel Shabazz has been documenting this borough since the 1980s.
 His work is showcased throughout the Central Library, and in the Brooklyn Collection we're displaying a selection of images donated by Mr. Shabazz.
 His photographs are at once up-close and wide-angle, capturing the personal lives of Brooklynites in the larger context of city life.

 For information on other Jamel Shabazz exhibitions at Brooklyn Public Library's Central Branch, click here!